TEN BILLION TO ONE or BISON³ REDUX

 The situation was by no means pleasant.
 Reining up my horse (which was fortunately a quiet old beast that had been in at the death of many a buffalo, so that their wildest, maddest rush only caused him to cock his ears in wonder at their unnecessary excitement), I waited until the front of the mass was within 50 yards, when a few well-directed shots from my rifle split the herd, and sent it pouring off in two streams to my right and left.
 When all had passed me they stopped, apparently perfectly satisfied, though thousands were yet within reach of my rifle and many within less than 100 yards.
 Disdaining to fire again, I sent my servant to cut out the tongues of the fallen.
 This occurred so frequently within the next 10 miles, that when I arrived at Fort Larned I had twenty-six tongues in my wagon, representing the greatest number of buffalo that my conscience can reproach me for having murdered on any single day.
 I was not hunting, wanted no meat, and would not voluntarily have fired at these herds.
 I killed only in self-preservation and fired almost every shot from the wagon.

-Hornaday also tells of Dodge’s guess for the number of animals he witnessed.
-The estimate came in a private correspondence almost two decades after the events described, in 1887, where Dodge felt somewhere in the range of at least five hundred thousand was a reasonable guess.
-Hornaday tells us he rejected the figure, however, preferring his own estimates.
-He explains that if they were actually as described this single group would have numbered more than four million.
-Hornaday proposes, too, that he would guess his assessment is “more likely to be below the truth than above it.”
+Hornaday also tells of Dodge’s guess for the number of animals he witnessed that day.
+The estimate came in 1887, in a private correspondence almost two decades after the events described.
+Dodge felt somewhere in the range of at least 500,000 was a reasonable guess.
+Hornaday explains that he rejects Dodge's the figure, however, preferring his own estimate.
+He tells us that if they were actually as described this single group would have numbered more than four million.
+Hornaday proposes, too, that his assessment was “more likely to be below the truth than above it.”

 BETTER POPULATION AND HUNT ESTIMATES

-To put together a more sophisticated evaluation, the zoologist, Hornaday, investigated the numbers of bison hides shipped by railways, known to keep pretty good records and also understood to be the primary mode of transport of these goods from the interior.
+Unhappy with others' accounting, the zoologist, Hornaday, put together a more sophisticated evaluation.
+He investigated the numbers of bison hides shipped by railways, known to keep pretty good records and also understood as the primary mode of transport for these goods.
 From the Atchison, Topeka and Santa Fe Railroad (which only stretched across Kansas and into Colorado at this time), he noted precise figures from the height of the commercial bison hide hunt and extermination period, 1872-74.
 The company reported moving hides numbering:

 165,721 in 1872